dushyant-26/Database-Project-in-C/README.md

 * ***void deleteData(Table\* table)***

->This method will take **Table\*** as parameter and input from user regarding constraint and display data according to the constraint added by user.
+>This method will take **Table\*** as parameter.
+It takes input from user regarding constraint and delete data according to the constraint added by user.
+All the data can be deleted by adding \* as a constraint.

 * ***void truncate(Table\* table)***